 top of page

-Before exploring tea's potential health benefits, let's look at the health concept.
-In the West, health is often seen as a static state, while in the East, it's more often viewed as a dynamic process influenced by various factors like lifestyle, diet, thoughts, emotions and more.
-So the main difference between eastern and western perspective on health is mainly that in the East health is seen as something we very much can influence ourself and that a holistic and preventative view on health more often is applied.
+Before exploring tea's potential health benefits, let's look at the concept of health.
+In the West, health is often seen as a static state, while in the East, it's more often viewed as a dynamic process influenced by various factors like lifestyle, diet, thoughts, emotions, and more.
+So, the main difference between Eastern and Western perspectives on health is that, in the East, health is seen as something we can very much influence ourselves, and a holistic and preventative view on health is more often applied.

 Tea - one of the most consumed beverages on the planet, after water

-Due to scientific research and knowledgeable tea people - the below substances are the most important in tea:
+Due to scientific research and knowledgeable tea people, the following substances are the most important in tea:

 Amino acids 18-22% of dry leaf matter, among them L-theanine.
 This amino acid has been identified in some mushrooms but tea is the primary natural source of L-theanine.
 This substance can also be increased in shaded teas and it can enhance the alpha waves in the brain, so that we feel alerted yet in a calm way, more below.